The Wolf Ridge Press Narrative / Poetic Medicine Chapbook Award

 The Editors

-David Watts, MD, has published a second book of stories, The Orange Wire Problem, which along with Bedside Manners, forms a body of work which explores the intricacies of the art of medicine.
-He has published four books of poetry and a CD of “word-jazz.”
-He is an NPR commentator on All Things Considered, a producer of the PBS program Healing Words: Poetry and Medicine, and a gastroenterologist at UCSF.
+David Watts‘ second book of stories, The Orange Wire Problem, along with Bedside Manners, forms a body of work which explores the intricacies of the art of medicine.
+He has published five books of poetry and a CD of “word-jazz.”
+He is a long-time physician and gastroenterologist at UCSF.